Jacobian Scopes: token-level causal attributions in LLMs: Abstract

 \section{Abstract}

 Large language models (LLMs) make next-token predictions based on clues present in their context, such as semantic descriptions and in-context examples.
 Yet, elucidating which prior tokens most strongly influence a given prediction remains challenging due to the proliferation of layers and attention heads in modern architectures.
 We propose \emph{Jacobian Scopes}, a suite of gradient-based, token-level causal attribution methods for interpreting LLM predictions.
-By analyzing the linearized relations of final hidden state with respect to inputs, Jacobian Scopes quantify how input tokens influence a model’s prediction.
-We introduce three variants — \emph{Semantic}, \emph{Fisher}, and \emph{Temperature Scopes} — which respectively target sensitivity of specific logits, the full predictive distribution, and model confidence (inverse temperature).
-Through case studies spanning instruction understanding, translation and in-context learning (ICL), we uncover interesting findings, such as when Jacobian Scopes point to implicit political biases.
-We believe that our proposed methods also shed light on recently debated mechanisms underlying in-context time-series forecasting.\footnote{Our code and interactive demonstrations are publicly available at \url{https://github.com/AntonioLiu97/JacobianScopes}}
+Grounded in perturbation theory and information geometry, Jacobian Scopes quantify how input tokens influence various aspects of a model’s prediction, such as specific logits, the full predictive distribution, and model uncertainty (effective temperature).
+Through case studies spanning instruction understanding, translation, and in-context learning (ICL), we demonstrate how Jacobian Scopes reveal implicit political biases, uncover word- and phrase-level translation strategies, and shed light on recently debated mechanisms underlying in-context time-series forecasting.
+To facilitate exploration of Jacobian Scopes on custom text, we open-source our implementations and provide a cloud-hosted interactive demo at \url{https://huggingface.co/spaces/Typony/JacobianScopes}.